priyeshpatel/ruaumoko/README.md

-# Elevation API for Tawhiri
+# Ruaumoko: Elevation API for Tawhiri

 A Python module and web API for worldwide elevation data.

 This project is a part of the larger [Tawhiri Landing Predictor